+'''

 pifpaf run redis -- uvicorn asgilook.asgi:app

+'''

 We will perform caching with a Falcon Middleware component.
 Again, note that all middleware callbacks must be asynchronous.
-Even initializing the Redis connection with aioredis.create\redis\pool() must be awaited.
+Even calling ping() and close() on the Redis connection must be awaited.
 But how can we await coroutines from within our synchronous create\app() function?